 Dance is all about shapes.
 It’s really all about the ways in which you can change the shape of your body to demonstrate an act, a feeling, or an idea.
 And so, it only makes sense to parallel dance, the geometry of dance.
 Understanding the elements of geometry is critical when using movement because without it, the movement looks disjointed and unintentional.
 First, it helps to have a reference point of the elements of dance, and particularly, the element of shape when it comes to dance.
 Having an understanding of the types of shape that dancers use helps us to determine what geometric concepts we should focus on when using movement in the classroom.
-One of those key areas is in symmetry and asymmetry, which is the focus of today’ technique.
+One of those key areas is in symmetry and asymmetry, which is the focus of today’s math and dance technique.

 When watching a beautifully choreographed dance, one of the things you’ll notice is the use of symmetry of motion, both of an individual dancer, and in that of a group.
 You’ll also notice the use of asymmetry as a method to break the eye from the scene, or to demonstrate dissent within the piece.
 Of course, symmetry is a geometric concept and this can be deeply and intentionally taught through the use of motion.